Taking Interdisciplinary Pain Management into Primary Care

 The interdisciplinary panel includes clinicians in pain management, behavioral health and pharmacy.

-Karl Haake, MD, Pain Management Specialist, Missouri Primary Care Association
+Karl Haake, MD, Pain Management Consultant, Missouri Primary Care Association

-Rich Lillard, PsyD, Psychologist, Missouri Primary Care Association
+Rich Lillard, PsyD, Clinical Psychologist, Community Health Center of Central Missouri

 The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.